Stabilization of linear Port-Hamiltonian Descriptor Systems via Output Feedback: Introduction

 \subsection{Problem statements}

-For general unstructured descriptors systems it has been studied extensively, see e.g. \cite{BunBMN99,CamKM12,ChuCH98,ChuH99,NicC15,OzcL90,ShaZ87}, how to modify system properties like regularity or the eigenstructure of the system via different types of feedback.
-But such general feedback approaches do not necessarily preserve the pHDAE structure.
+{ For general unstructured descriptor systems the modification of system properties like regularity or stability via feedback has been studied extensively, see e.g. \cite{BunBMN99,CamKM12,ChuCH98,ChuH99,NicC15,OzcL90,ShaZ87}.} But such general feedback approaches do not necessarily preserve the pHDAE structure.
 For pHDAE systems the natural feedback classes are proportional output feedbacks, since then the symmetry structure of the coefficients is preserved and it is sufficient if the feedback preserves the nonnegativity of the energy functions $\mathcal H$ and $\mathcal D$.
 We therefore discuss proportional output feedback of the form

-where $F_S=-F_S^H$ and$F_H=F_H^H$ are such that the resulting closed loop system
+where $F_S=-F_S^H$ and $F_H=F_H^H$ are such that the resulting closed loop system

 has desired properties.
 In particular, we study the following three problems:

 \textbf{Problem 1} (Regularization of pHDAE system (\ref{phdae}) by proportional output feedback): Determine matrices $F_S=-F_S^H, F_H=F_H^H$ such that the pair $(E, J+BF_SB^H-(R+ BF_HB^H))$ is regular, and $R+BF_HB^H\geq 0$, i.e., the resulting closed-loop system is a regular pHDAE system.